awsdocs/aws-iot-sitewise-user-guide/doc_source/analyze-exported-asset-data.md

 1. If you're using Athena for the first time, complete the following steps to configure an S3 bucket for query results\.
 Athena stores the results of your queries in this bucket\.
 **Important**
 Use a different bucket than your asset data bucket, so the crawler that you created earlier doesn't crawl query results\.
 We recommend that you create a bucket to use only for Athena query results\.
-For more information, see [How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service User Guide*\.

    1. Choose **Settings**\.